emhill/117-S15/src/morea/04.python/wod2.md

     1. c = x / y
     1. d = y * (a ** y)
 3. What would be an appropriate name and data type for the following variables:
-	1. A figure scating average score
+	1. A figure skating average score
     1. The Olympic Athlete with the most gold medals
     1. The number of gold medals